website watertownhistory.org

 guns were the channels through which our patriotic feelings gave vent.
 For the Fourth of

-July dinner we were satisfied with baked pig, mashed potatoes
+July dinner we were satisfied with baked pig, mashed potatoes and baked

-and baked pudding.
-For want of room in
+pudding.
+For want of room in the

-with bushes laid across them.
+bushes laid across them.
 Dancing

-commenced at 2 o'clock in the afternoon and continued until broad-light
+commenced at 2 o'clock in the afternoon and continued until broad-light the

-the next morning.
-The ballroom, although
+next morning.
+The ballroom, although not

-not plastered, was made to look handsome and cheerful with its decorations of
+plastered, was made to look handsome and cheerful with its decorations of

 leaves, vines and bushes nailed on the lathing.